aceliwang/potatopsych/CEQ.md

 This is highlighted as the core necessity to successful therapy as per RANZCP clinical guidelines for mood disorders.

-Early training rotations as an inpatient registrar were overwhelmingly comprised of biological managements for acute diagnoses ie. consumers with psychotic relapses were treated with antipsychotic medications.
-Such involuntary management, compounded by restrictive environments, are often highly traumatising and can be counter-therapeutic due to removal of their existing supports.
-Subsequently, further time in community and rehabilitation roles have highlighted the negative impacts of traditional models of care towards consumers and their recovery process.
+Early training rotations as an inpatient registrar were overwhelmingly comprised of biological management for acute diagnoses ie. consumers with psychotic relapses were treated with antipsychotic medications.
+Such involuntary management, compounded by restrictive environments, are often highly traumatising and can be counter-therapeutic due to removal of consumer's existing supports.
+My subsequent time in community and rehabilitation roles have highlighted the negative impacts of traditional models of care towards consumers and their recovery process.

 Adoption of strategies from the Open Dialogue Model (Sekkila et al, 1990s) by conducting team discussions and reflections in the presence of consumers and carers, provides opportunity to promote patient centred care and limited enhancement of autonomy within the involuntary setting irrespective of diagnostic concordance.
 Such shared-decision practice reaffirms our roles as a collaborator and advocate (CANMEDS, 2015)